 Total land released

 I love my job.
-We allow people to come home My family and my community are very proud of me – especially my father.
+We allow people to come home My family and my community are very proud of me.
 Thank you MAG for this great opportunity to save my people.